-Therefore the plant height, stem diameter, and leaf size in treatment 4 provided the best results.
+Therefore, the plant height, stem diameter, and leaf size in treatment 4 provided the best results.
 This can be explained by the fact that planting in burlap bags promotes stronger root development, which increases water uptake and retention, thereby enhancing plant growth, which leads to greater stem diameter and leaf size.
 On the other hand, planting in plastic tubes resulted in smaller plant height, stem diameter, and leaf size due to the limited porosity of the substrate, which constrained plant growth.
-However, further studies on the substrates and additional nutrients for the growing medium, as well as an evaluation of substrate porosity and moisture retention capacity, are necessary to identify the most suitable medium for plant growth.
-These findings are consistent with the study by Thuy and Phip (2013) [2].
+However, further studies on the substrates and additional nutrients for the growing medium, as well as an evaluation of substrate porosity and moisture retention capacity, are necessary to identify the most suitable medium for plant growth [2].

 Table 1.
 Effect of cultivation technology on morphological characteristics of Hoai Sơn plants